-KEY POINTS
+Good practice guidelines for PCBUs

+Consultation draft September 2023

+When reviewing this draft guidance please note the following:

+- This draft guidance forms part of a wider suite of asbestos related guidance currently under development. - Please see WorkSafe's Consultation webpage for more information on the other pieces of asbestos guidance under development. - This draft does not necessarily present WorkSafe's final position on any matters contained within it. - The current Approved Code of Practice: Management and removal of asbestos, and other published guidance should still be referred to as WorkSafe's primary guidance for managing asbestos. - Please use the submission feedback form provided on WorkSafe's Consultation webpage to provide your feedback.

+Submissions close Monday 2 October 2023

+Completed submission forms can be sent to: quidanceandeducationdevelopment@worksafe.govt.nz

+Key points

-- Buildings built before 1 January 2000 are likely to contain asbestos material.
-For buildings built after 1 January 2000, the risk of asbestos material being present is lower. - Unidentified or damaged asbestos material can create a health risk for workers and other people in the workplace. - If there is asbestos material in a building or workplace, the risks must be managed. - Persons conducting a business or undertaking (PCBUs) must identify asbestos material in their building or workplace and develop an asbestos management plan. - If there is more than one PCBU involved in a workplace, all PCBUs must work together to manage asbestos risks.
+Buildings built before 1 January 2000 are likely to contain asbestos material.

+Unidentified or damaged asbestos material can create a health risk for workers and other people in the workplace.

+If there is asbestos material in a building or workplace, the risks must be managed.

+Persons conducting a business or undertaking (PCBUs) must identify asbestos material in their building or workplace and develop an asbestos management plan.

-NOTE TO READERS
+If there is more than one PCBU involved in a workplace, all PCBUs must work together to manage asbestos risks.

+Note to readers

-Use of 'must' and 'should'
+Use of 'must', 'should', and 'could'

-The words 'must' and 'should' indicate whether:
+The words 'must', 'should', and 'could' indicate whether: